MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Conclusion

-In this work, we propose MATNet, a novel multimodal self-attention architecture for day-ahead, multi-step \ac{pv} power generation forecasting.
-We feed the proposed architecture with historical \ac{pv} data and historical and forecast weather data.
-Since they observe the phenomenon at different points in time, we use multi-level joint fusion to combine them at distinct abstraction levels.
+In this work, we proposed MATNet, a novel multimodal self-attention architecture for multi-step, day-ahead \ac{pv} power generation forecasting.
+The architecture leverages historical \ac{pv} production data, historical weather data, and weather forecasts as inputs, and integrates these heterogeneous modalities through a multi-level soft-attention fusion strategy that effectively combines information at different levels of abstraction.